-Part 3: Fiction works that Flannery O’Connor recommends
+Part 4: Non-fiction and Catholic works that Flannery O’Connor recommends

 “I suffer from generalized admiration or generalized dislike.”The Habit of Being by Flannery O’ Connor p.
 241

 In The Habit of Being: Letters of Flannery O’Connor (August 1, 1988) edited by Sally Fitzgerald, lovers literature and students of literature are treated to a rare treat, this 640 volume that contains her passing comments, recommendations and critiques on over 100 titles.

 - For books on the craft of writing that Flannery O’Connor recommends reading, click here.

 - For the authors that Flannery O’Connor recommends reading, click here.